samuel-bohman/my-personal-website/content/home/about.md

 # About me

-I'm Samuel, a PhD student in the Department of Computer and Systems Sciences, Stockholm University.
+I am PhD student in the Department of Computer and Systems Sciences, Stockholm University.
 I am passionated about statistics, computing, and programming.
 Prior to my PhD studies, I was a research assistant at the [Institute for Futures Studies](http://www.iffs.se/en/), an independent research institute based in Stockholm.
 This is my personal website with a collection of articles, projects, tutorials, and my own experiments with data.

 In addition to the links provided next to my portrait, you can find me on [StackExchange](https://stackexchange.com/users/7449689/samuel?tab=accounts) and [RStudio Community](https://community.rstudio.com/u/samuel/summary).